danielaparker/JsonCons.Net/doc_source/articles/JsonPath/JsonConsJsonPath.md

 - Like [JSONPath Plus](https://www.npmjs.com/package/jsonpath-plus), it supports a parent operator `^` for providing access to the parent node.

+- Options are provided to exclude results corresponding to duplicate paths, and to sort results by paths.

 The JsonCons implementation is described in an [ABNF grammar](Specification.md) with specification.
 It explicitly implements a state machine that corresponds to this grammar.